technosophos/tinygw/README.md

 # TinyGW: An Rust Example of a Brigade Gateway

+This is a sample [Brigade](https://brigade.sh) gateway written in Rust.
+It triggers a Brigade `interval` event every 5 minutes.
+The repository also contains some samples you can use for testing this gateway.

 ## Using This Repo

-Assuming you have Brigade installed and configured, you can use this demo as follows:
+Assuming you have Brigade installed and configured on a Kubernetes cluster to which you have access, you can use this demo as follows:

 1. Clone this repo
 2. Install the project: `kubectl create -f project.yaml`